zrquan/iris/README.md

 [CWE-Bench-Java](https://github.com/iris-sast/cwe-bench-java)
 ## Environment Setup
 First, clone the repository.
-We have included `cwe-bench-java` as a submodule, so use the following command the clone correctly
+We have included `cwe-bench-java` as a submodule, so use the following command to clone correctly
 ```bash
 $ git clone https://github.com/iris-sast/iris --recursive
 ```